TAU-CGL/sdsl_create3/README.md

 iRobot Create3 ROS node for companion Raspberry Pi for the SDSL (Sparse Distance Sampling Localization) project.

 This package depends also on the iRobot Create3 examples: [https://github.com/iRobotEducation/create3_examples](https://github.com/iRobotEducation/create3_examples)

+## Introduction

+The SDSL method was originally presented on ICRA 2023, with subsequent papers also in 2025 & 2026.
+We solve the kidnapped robot problem.
+That is, we assume the map of the environment is known; we strive to find the robot's location using merely k (~16) distance measurements and the robot's odometry.
+Localization should be robust even in the face of unforeseen obstacles or changes in the environment, so long that the majority of the k distance samples correspond to features in the prior map of the environment.

+This repository should contain everything to recreate the physical demonstration of the SDSL approach on an iRobot Create 3.

+In this project, we support three modes for the robot:
+    * Mapping - This mode should be used ideally only once, to capture a (rough) map of the environment.
+    * Localization - Start the localization of the robot.
+Publishes a pose with covariance, either by the SDSL method or other baselines we compare to in our papers.
+    * Navigation - The robot can navigate to any other pose in the envrionment upon demand.
+Whenever the pose is uncertain, the robot first moves and gathers further measurements autonomously until it converges to a certain pose.

+### Related Repositories

+The current repository ([https://github.com/TAU-CGL/sdsl_create3](sdsl_create3)) contains only a useful launchfile, specifically for the iRobot Create 3 robot, and a dockerfile that sets up the demo.
+The [https://github.com/TAU-CGL/sdsl](sdsl) library is a C++ header-only implementation of the method, with Python bindings.
+It can be used in wider contexts (for different kinds of robots), and is detached from the ROS ecosystem.
+The [https://github.com/TAU-CGL/sdsl_ros2](sdsl_ros2) repository is the ROS2 wrapper of the SDSL technique and should be general for any planar robot, regradless of its type, so long it publishes and reads the correct topics.
+As mentioned above, the dockerfile automatically fetches both of these repositories automatically.

+## Hardware

+The required hardware for out demonstration is as follows:

+    * iRobot Create 3
+    * SLAMTEC RPLIDAR C1
+    * A 3D printed mount for the LiDAR (`misc/RPLIDAR_C1_mount_v2.stl`)
+    * 4x M2 screws (to attach the LiDAR to the mount)
+    * 4x M3 screws (to attach the mount to the robot's base)
+    * Raspberry Pi 5
+        * In the past, we have used RPi4 which was significantly slower, but could run natively the correct version of Ubuntu
+        * We have used the RPi5 model with 4GB of RAM and a 32GB microSD card

+## Firmware

+In this demonstration we have used the following firmware versions:

+    * ROS2 - Humble
+    * iRobot Create 3 - H.2.6 (must be humble!)
+    * Raspberry Pi 5 - Ubuntu 24.04 LTS
+        * Note that one should use Ubuntu 22.04 for ROS2 humble, hence we use docker